AadityaGeek/temp-mail-generator/README.md

 1. **Generate Email:** Click the "Generate Temp Email" button to create a new temporary email address.
 2. **Copy Address:** Use the copy button (📋) to copy the email address to your clipboard.
-3. **Check Messages:** The inbox automatically refreshes every 5 seconds to show new emails.
+3. **Check Messages:** The inbox automatically refreshes every 5 seconds to show new emails with timestamps.
 4. **View Messages:** Click on any message in the inbox to expand and view its full content.
+5. **Read Status:** Unread messages appear with a cyan border and dot indicator; read messages are slightly dimmed.
-5. **Refresh Manually:** Use the refresh button (🔄) to manually check for new messages.
+6. **Refresh Manually:** Use the refresh button (🔄) to manually check for new messages.
-6. **Delete & Regenerate:** Click the delete button (🗑️) to remove the current email and generate a new one.
+7. **Delete & Regenerate:** Click the delete button (🗑️) to remove the current email and generate a new one.
+8. **Persistent Sessions:** Your email session is saved and restored when you return to the page.

 ---